 The cheat meal serves one purpose: it helps satisfy psychological and physiological cravings and may therefore help prevent you from “falling off the wagon”.
 It may be the case that if you try to be too strict all the time that you are setting yourself up for cravings and binging.
 Depriving yourself of the foods you really love almost always ends in disaster.

-If you have been living “clean” all week, hopefully eating five meals a day and hence 35 meals per week, one cheat meal out of 35 is unlikely to do any harm.
+If you have been living “clean” all week, one cheat meal is unlikely to do any harm.
 However, you do need to show a little consideration of what your “cheat meal” involves.
 Even your cheat meal should involve some moderation.
-If possible plan to have your cheat meal during the weekend, as a reward of a week of clean eating and great workout
+If possible plan to have your cheat meal during the weekend, as a reward of a week of clean eating and following through on your workout plans.

-If you want great results you must eat “clean” healthy foods most of the time.
-Long term consistency is one of the most important factors in losing weight and gaining a trim body.
+If you want great results you need to eat healthy foods most of the time.
+Long term consistency is one of the most important factors in losing weight.
 Do not use your cheat day as an excuse to blow your diet.
-Save any “bad” foods for special occasions or enjoy them once a week as a reward for a job well done.
+Save any “bad” foods for special occasions or enjoy them once a week as a reward for a job well don!